caw2217/CSCI-335-01-Group-4/README.md

 ## Traditional Models
 TraditionalModels.py trains and evaluates two traditional models, a Random Forest and a SVM.
 For both models, the CIFAR-10 dataset is preprocessed and features are extracted using a Histogram of Oriented Gradients (HOG) method.
 This is fed into each model for training.

+## How to run
+To run this project, you must run the two python files in the code file.
+Running NeuralNetwork.py will train and display the results for our CNN.
+Running TraditionalModels.py will train and display the results for our Random Forest and SVM.